Electrostatics/electrostatics.github.io/docs/index.md

 ## Register for an Account

-Before downloading the software or using our webserver, please [register](https://spreadsheets.google.com/viewform?hl=en&formkey=dHFpa3Nvcnl0cjR1U3g3UTdSYU1pWWc6MA) and create an account.
+Before downloading the software or using our webserver, please <a href="https://spreadsheets.google.com/viewform?hl=en&formkey=dHFpa3Nvcnl0cjR1U3g3UTdSYU1pWWc6MA">register</a> and create an account.
 PDB2PQR funding is dependent on your support for continued development and support.

 ## ProTips™, Notes, and Warnings